e-j-w/Gridlock/README.md

 To run the program from anywhere, move the resulting `gridlock` executable to any directory under your `$PATH` environment variable.

-Tested using gcc and GNU make on Ubuntu 14.04/16.04, Scientific Linux/CentOS 6, and Arch Linux (as of Jan 2018).
+Tested using gcc and GNU make on Ubuntu 14.04/16.04, Scientific Linux/CentOS 6, and Arch Linux (as of June 2019).
 The code may not build on compilers/platforms without support for 128-bit floating point (__float128) values, which are used to obtain higher precision in fits.
 Otherwise the code is self-contained and should work on more or less any Linux distro.

 ## Fitting Functions Available